EEO Law and Policy

 Americans with Disabilities Act of 1990

 The Americans with Disabilities Act of 1990, as amended protects qualified applicants and employees with disabilities from discrimination in hiring, promotion, discharge, pay, job training, fringe benefits, classification, referral, and other aspects of employment on the basis of disability.
-The law also requires that covered entities provide qualified applicants and employees with disabilities with reasonable accommodations that do not impose undue hardship.
+The law also requires that covered entities provide qualified applicants and individuals with disabilities with reasonable accommodations that do not impose undue hardship.

 Age Discrimination in Employment Act of 1967 (ADEA)

 The Age Discrimination in Employment Act of 1967 (ADEA), as amended, protects applicants and employees 40 years of age or older from discrimination on the basis of age in hiring, promotion, discharge, compensation, terms, conditions or privileges of employment.

 In addition to sex discrimination prohibited by Title VII of the Civil Rights Act, the Equal Pay Act of 1963, as amended, prohibits sex discrimination in payment of wages to women and men performing substantially equal work in the same establishment.